 I ALSO HAVE A COMPANION SET OF FREE PRACTICE PAGES FOR THE LOWERCASE PRINT BRUSH ALPHABET, UPPERCASE SCRIPT BRUSH ALPHABET, & LOWERCASE SCRIPT BRUSH ALPHABET, SO YOU CAN MOVE ON TO THOSE WHEN YOU’RE FINISHED WITH THIS SET.

 Ready for more?
-Be sure to order my brand new book Hand Lettering for Relaxation to help you continue your lettering journey!
+Be sure to order my book Hand Lettering for Relaxation to help you continue your lettering journey!
 Happy lettering, friends!

 Got questions?
 Hop on over to the One Artsy Mama & Friends Facebook group where you can share you work and find inspiration from other readers, as well as ask anything you like.